AI-Driven Robotics for Optics: Methods

 \subsection{Optical measurements}

-For the fabrication of the multilayer photonic crystals (measured in Figure~\ref{fig:figure4}d), we employ plasma-enhanced chemical vapor deposition (PECVD) using the SAMCO PD-220 system to deposit a stack of silicon (Si) and silica (SiO$_2$) layers onto a fused silica substrate (microscope coverslips of thickness 180 microns) with a deposition rate of approximately 55 nm/min for both materials.
-The deposition time is used to control the thicknesses of the individual layers.
+For the fabrication of the multilayer photonic crystals (measured in Figure~\ref{fig:figure4}d), we employed plasma-enhanced chemical vapor deposition (PECVD) using the SAMCO PD-220 system to deposit a stack of silicon (Si) and silica (SiO$_2$) layers onto a fused silica substrate (microscope coverslips of thickness 180 microns) with a deposition rate of approximately 55 nm/min for both materials.
+The deposition time was used to control the thicknesses of the individual layers.
 The photonic crystal consists of eight total layers, alternating between Si and SiO$_2$, each with a thickness of 40 nm except the fifth (Si) layer of thickness 110 nm which serves as a defect layer, creating a cavity.
-The simulated angle- and wavelength-resolved transmission spectrum is calculated using the Rigorous Coupled Wave Analysis (RCWA) method, as implemented in Stanford Stratified Structure Solver (S$^4$)~\cite{StanfordS4}.
-In the simulations, the material model (n, k) for Si is taken from Ref.\cite{franta2013application} and fit to a fourth order polynomial in the wavelength range of 400-700 nm, while the index of SiO$_2$ is assumed to be 1.45.
+The simulated angle- and wavelength-resolved transmission spectrum was calculated using the Rigorous Coupled Wave Analysis (RCWA) method, as implemented in Stanford Stratified Structure Solver (S$^4$)~\cite{StanfordS4}.
+In the simulations, the material model (n, k) for Si was taken from Ref.\cite{franta2013application} and fit to a fourth order polynomial in the wavelength range of 400-700 nm, while the index of SiO$_2$ was assumed to be 1.45.